We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn

-Pick the countries that most interest you for this round.
+Pick the countries that most interest you for this first loop around World Showcase.
 That way you know for sure you get to experience your priority countries.

 Remember, it’s 1.2 miles around World Showcase, so you’ll get the miles in today.
 By eating as you go, you won’t need to stop for lunch.

 If the kids needs something a little more standard, stop at Regal Eagle Smokehouse at the American Adventure.
 It’s the best quick service restaurant in Epcot.

 Some highlights to consider as you make your way around: American Adventure animatronic show, Beauty and the Beast Sing-a-long.

 Step 6: Head back to World Celebration

 A lot of the “lesser” rides should still have quite reasonable wait times at this point.
 Rides like Journey into Imagination, The Seas with Nemo & Friends, and Living with the Land tend to always have waits on the lower end.

 As you head back in that direction, pull out My Disney Experience and see where everything stands.
-Your plan for the next little while is to simply bounce around Future World and see what you can get done.
+Your plan for the next little while is to simply bounce around this area and see what you can get done.